MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/index.md

 print_pdf: false
 ---
 ## Overview
-In this category you learn how to implement push notification in Cordova and native applications.
+Learn how to setup, send and receive push notification in Cordova and native applications usng the MobileFirst Push Service.
 To continue, select a tutorial: